geoserver/geoserver/doc/en/user/source/styling/sld-reference/rastersymbolizer.rst

    		<GammaValue>2</GammaValue>
 	</ContrastEnhancement>

-The above increases the brightness of the data by a factor of two.

 ShadedRelief
 ^^^^^^^^^^^^

 .. warning:: Support for this element has not been implemented yet.

-The <ShadedRelief> element can be used to create a 3-D effect, by selectively adjusting brightness.
+The ``<ShadedRelief>`` element can be used to create a 3-D effect, by selectively adjusting brightness.
 This is a nice effect to use on an elevation dataset.
 There are two types of shaded relief possible.

     - BrightnessOnly
     - ReliefFactor